Storyline Genealogy · Documentary Biography Series

 Joseph Jay Robertson Jr. (c.
 1920 – 1991)

 The youngest child of Joseph and Mary Agnes — the boy in the sailor suit in the 1923 photograph at 12 Elm Road, four years old when both parents died within twelve days of each other.
 He grew up under his sister Lillian's care, served in the U.S. Navy in World War II, and wrote home across the years of the war.
-His daughter Judy Robertson Apicella preserved those letters, visited the archives, and became an essential collaborator in the family research.
+Those letters were preserved by his sister Lillian Robertson O'Brien.
+His daughter Judy Robertson Apicella became an essential collaborator in the family research.
 He is the only child of Mary Agnes without a documentary biography of his own — that page is in preparation.

 In Preparation